trychlos/pwix-env-settings-ext/README.md

 ## What is it ?

-A Meteor package which embeds our UI initializations.
+A Meteor package which embeds our application initializations, both on client and server sides.

 This package:

 - is not designed to be published (probably cannot be used in any application)
 - is expected to be added to an application (not required by a package), bringing with it most common dependencies.

-It materializes our design decisions about user interface:
+It materializes our design decisions about user interface and server code architecture:

 - deep copy, deep equal and other Object functions are handled by lodash, and check_npms takes care of requiring it
 - it is Bootstrap-based, so check_npms takes care of requiring @popperjs/core and bootstrap